zeroc-ice/ice/distribution/src/bcc/doc/README.txt

 -----------------------

-This binary distribution provides all Ice run time services and development tools to build Ice applications in C++ using Borland C++Builder 2006 Update 2.
+This binary distribution provides all Ice run time services and development tools to build Ice applications in C++ using C++Builder 2006 R2.

 If you want to develop Ice applications in another programming language, on with another C++ compiler, please download the